 Every stakeholder involved in the digital advertising ecosystem will somehow be affected by the depletion of third-party cookies.
-All stakeholders can expect reduced opportunities to collect and activate data at a user / device level given most publishers' reliance on crosspublisher identifiers.
+In particular, they can expect reduced opportunities to collect and activate data at a user/device level given most publishers' reliance on cross-publisher identifiers.